thubregtsen/qhack/submission/blogpost.md

-# Trainable Quantum Kernels with Pennylane [10]
+# Trainable Quantum Kernels with PennyLane [10]
 ### _Or how finding good music title puns got out of hand_

 _By: Notorious FUB (Peter-Jan Derks, Paul K. Faehrmann, Elies Gil-Fuster, Tom Hubregtsen, Johannes Jakob Meyer, and David Wierichs)_

 We, the Notorious FUB, have been researching trainable quantum embedding kernels (QEK).
-This blogpost starts with an introduction of the history that lead to QEK and an explaination of what motivated us to research QEK's.
-Following this we describe how we have shown that trained QEK outperform untrained QEK and that the trianing process is noise resilient.
-We explain our contributions to the Penny Lane library, which we hope will benefit future research.
-In the last section we show the results of runs on quantum hardware, showcasing our full stack implementation and proving noise resilience.
+This blogpost starts with an introduction of the history that lead to QEKs and an explaination of what motivated us to research QEKs.
+Following this we describe how we have shown that trained QEKs outperform untrained QEKs and that the training process is noise resilient.
+We explain our contributions to the PennyLane library, which we hope will benefit future research.
+We also show results of runs on quantum hardware, showcasing our full stack implementation and proving noise resilience.

 ## Classical Machine Learning